Leoj03/ubuntu-mate.boutique/pages/index.md

         The Entroware Aether is powered by Intel's latest generation of processors, ensuring maximum performance and energy efficiency.
         Configure yours today with the choice of a Core i3, i5, or i7.
-        Accelerate your system with an additional M.2 SSD With an optional blazing fast M2 SSD, Entroware will install the operating system to this drive for lightning fast boot ups and application start-ups, so you can get the best out of your Ubuntu MATE laptop.
+        Accelerate your system with an additional M.2 SSD.
+Entroware will install the operating system to this drive for lightning fast boot ups and application start-ups, so you can get the best out of your Ubuntu MATE laptop.